EligiaOfficial/docker-aur-cache/README.md

     - The [Traefik reverse proxy container](https://github.com/CrazyVito11/traefik-reverse-proxy) has been configured
     - A registered domain name
         - You can use something like [PiHole](https://github.com/pi-hole/pi-hole) to register local domains if you aren't going to host it publicly
+> [!TIP]
+> While this container was designed to work with Traefik and a domain name, with a couple of tweaks you can bind to a TCP port instead.
+> See the section **Bind NGINX to port instead of Traefik** for instructions.
 2. Clone this repository to your server
 3. Make a copy of `packagelist.json.example` and call it `packagelist.json`
 4. Add the packages you want to provide to the `packagelist.json` file